 All in all, my weeks on the Perhentians were perfect: my toenails managed to grow back after my Agung climb, I enjoyed my time on the beach and in the sea and I left completely relaxed and ready to conquer my next destination.

-When to Visit: High season ends in mid-September and November brings in the powerful monsoons.
+High season ends in mid-September and November brings in the powerful monsoons.
 The best time to visit is between March and November – though the popularity of the islands means that reserving ahead is a wise option.

-Getting there: The easiest way to get to the Perhentians is to take an overnight bus from Kuala Lumpur to Kuala Besut.
+The easiest way to get to the Perhentians is to take an overnight bus from Kuala Lumpur to Kuala Besut.
 Both Mutiara and Mahligai bus companies ply the route, each with modern, air-conditioned buses that stop at 4am for a food break and arrive at dawn.
 Both leave from PWTC Station in Kuala Lumpur.
 Alternatively, Air Asia flies from Kuala Lumpur to Kota Bharu at extraordinarily cheap rates.

 From the jetty, fixed-price fast boats will ferry travellers from the Kuala Besut jetty to the Perhentians.
 You can purchase boat tickets upon arrival at the jetty for RM 70 return and boats leave regularly throughout the day.
 Note: these boats will soak your luggage through – pack up any electronics in plastic bags.
 The boat will drop you to either of Besar or Kecil, to the resort of your choice.

-Where to Stay on Perhentian Kecil:
+Where to Stay on the Perhentian Islands

 – On Coral Bay, only Senja Bay Resort has free Wifi and breakfast included, as well as constant electricity.
 Rooms range from RM 200 for a seaview bungalow to RM 100 for rooms higher up on the cliffs.
 Their website has specials as well.